 Add $89 — for an in-depth personal critique of the first 10 double-spaced pages of your novel.
 Spaces with faculty for these critiques are very limited, and participating attendees get an in-person meeting at the workshop.
 Options:

-- Adult science fiction, fantasy, paranormal, and urban fantasy: Faculty member Wesley Chu, a published author of speculative fiction, will get your work in advance, edit the first 10 double-spaced pages of your book, meet with you for at least 10 minutes at the workshop to discuss his thoughts, and pass along written critique notes at the meeting.
+- Adult science fiction, fantasy, paranormal, and urban fantasy: Faculty member Wesley Chu, a published author of speculative fiction, will get your work in advance, critique the first 10 double-spaced pages of your book, meet with you for at least 10 minutes at the workshop to discuss his thoughts, and pass along written critique notes at the meeting.

-- Southern fiction, literary fiction, mainstream fiction, women’s fiction: Faculty member Lorna Hollifield, a published Southern fiction author, will get your work in advance and edit the first 10 double-spaced pages of your story.
+- Southern fiction, literary fiction, mainstream fiction, women’s fiction: Faculty member Lorna Hollifield, a published Southern fiction author, will get your work in advance and critique the first 10 double-spaced pages of your story.
 Unlike other critiquers listed here, Lorna will not be at the LA event to meet with writers for 10 minutes each.
 Instead, she will be available for 10-minute Skype meetings for each attendee critique.

-- More options forthcoming
+- More options possibly forthcoming

 How to pay/register — Registration is now open.
 Reach out to workshop organizer Kerrie Flanagan via email: WDWfaculty@gmail.com, and she will provide specific instructions for payment and registration to get you a reserved seat at the event.
 Payment is by either PayPal or check.
 Because Kerrie plans different workshops, make sure you note that you’re inquiring about the Los Angeles workshop specifically.

 Because of limited space at the DoubleTree by Hilton Hotel Los Angeles – Westside, the workshop can only allow 200 registrants, unless spacing issues change.
 For this reason, we encourage you to book sooner rather than later.